-Blush might have been outshone by bold lips and cat eyes over the past few seasons, but that’s all changing thanks to new drugstore and prestigious formulas alike, from creams to stains, and plenty of bright cheek inspiration from both the runways and editorial shoots.
-But how do you pick the best blush color for your complexion?
+From creams to stains, drugstore to designer options, and plenty of bright cheek inspiration from both the runways and editorial shoots, blush is not an afterthought; it's just as important whether you wear a natural look, a bold lip, or a dramatic cat eye.
+But how do you pick the perfect blush color for your complexion?
 We chatted with makeup artist Katey Denno—who works with Amanda Seyfried, Isla Fisher, Mindy Kaling, and more—for guidance.

 “Blush is all about making the rest of the face brighter and fresher,” Denno says.
 “The goal is to pick a shade that matches the color of your cheeks when you have a natural flush.”